Cyroxin/AndroidNativeApps/README.md

 # AndroidStudioExamples
-Repository of example apps made in Android Studio for Android using Kotlin!
+Repository of apps made in Android Studio for Android using Kotlin!

 ## Basic Applications